pmean/build-website/text/07/RandomlyDividingData.md

 - R software
 output: html_document
 ---
-I\'m working with someone who wants to do a simple cross-validation of a statistcal procedure.
+I'm working with someone who wants to do a simple cross-validation of a statistcal procedure.
 One simple way to do this is to randomly divide a data set into two piece.
 Assume that you have a matrix or data frame (x) that has n rows and you want to split the data set into a group that has